masonym/maplestory-news/README.md

 You can modify these settings in `webhook_bot.py`:
 - `CHECK_INTERVAL`: How often to check for new posts (in seconds)
-- `NEWS_URL`: The MapleStory news page URL to monitor
+- `NEWS_API_URL`: The MapleStory news page URL to monitor (though this shouldn't need to be changed)

 ## Note